 Self-Defense/Justification: The Gwinnett County Board of Education recognizes that students have a right to defend themselves or others by threatening or using force against another when and to the extent that the student reasonably believes that such threat or force is necessary to defend the student or a third person against another's imminent use of unlawful force.
-Despite the foregoing, students may be disciplined when the student's threat or use of force was not necessary, the level of force or the extent of the threat exceeded what was necessary, the other person's threat or use of force was not imminent, the student's actions initially provoked the altercation, the student was a participant in a mutual physical altercation, or the student was the aggressor.
+Despite the foregoing, students may be disciplined when the student's threat or use of force was not necessary, the level of force or the extent of the threat exceeded what was necessary, the other person's threat or use of force was not imminent, the student's actions initially provoked the altercation, the student was the aggressor.
 When a student claims their actions were justified, the student carries the burden of proof in establishing that the actions were justified.